 In linkage, two or more genes linked together are always inherited together in the same combination for more than two generations, whereas in recombination the genetic material is exchanged between different organisms which leads to the production of offsprings with the combination of traits.

-Chromosomal theory of inheritance came into existence long after Mendelian genetics.
+The chromosomal theory of inheritance came into existence long after Mendelian genetics.
 The lack of advanced technology and physical proof were two reasons for the rejection of Mendel’s concept of genetics.
 However, later experiments confirmed Mendel’s results.

-Thomas Hunt Morgan used Drosophila melanogaster (fruit flies) to show how sexual reproduction gave rise to variations.
-He chose to work on Drosophila melanogaster for the following reasons:
+Thomas Hunt Morgan worked on Drosophila melanogaster (fruit flies) to explain how the process of sexual reproduction produced variations.
+He preferred to work on fruit flies or Drosophila melanogaster for the subsequent reasons:

-- They have a short lifespan (two weeks).
+- Exhibit a short lifespan (two weeks).

-- The male and female sexes are differentiable.
+- Differentiable male and female sexes.